Configure pods to access Amazon services with service accounts - Amazon EKS

 If your Pods can’t interact with the services as you expected, complete the following steps to confirm that everything is properly configured.

 1. Confirm that your Pods use an Amazon SDK version that supports assuming an IAM role through an EKS Pod Identity association.
-For more information, see Use a supported Amazon SDK.
+For more information, see Use pod identity with the Amazon SDK.

 2. Confirm that the deployment is using the service account.